 - Facilitate cooperative initiatives of the two organizations under the direction of the ULA and USL boards.

 L. UELMA Liaison

 The Utah Educational Library Media Association Liaison shall:

 - Attend board meetings of both ULA and UELMA regularly and report on the activities of each to the other organization.

 - Prepare articles on ULA and UELMA activities for the newsletters of the two associations.

 - Facilitate cooperative initiatives of the two associations under the direction of the ULA and UELMA boards.

 - Form and chair the Conference Committee as per Article 11.

-- Be responsible for all conference planning, implementation, and evaluation during the current term in office.
+- Be responsible for all conference planning, implementation, and evaluation during their term in office.

 - Prepare and manage a conference budget which is approved by the Board before conference registration rates are set.